78afec35/OneCleverHorse/README.md

 4. This project isn't that important
 5. This project doesn't have that many tools you can do it an hour.
 6. Failing this project means you fail the cohort.
-7. Oh you have to use Ansible, don't worry I will teach you now.
+7. Oh you have to use this software, don't worry I will teach you now.

 The actual document we were provided in the beginning doesn't go into detail of the requirements, whilst the actual marking is very particular of what is required of us.
-That is unfair.
+That is not conducive of effective performance.

 ### 5-5 Category: <span style="color:orange">ORANGE</span> Rare, Catastropic Severity - Poor Availibity and Elasticity